Branding during M&A: Four steps to brand implementation

 A carefully considered communications plan must be created for both internal and external stakeholders.
 The order of play is important.

 Beyond the operational team who are working on the rebrand, internal engagement can make or break your rebrand.
-For rebrand success, it’s vital to get all your employees onboard, understanding why you are rebranding, what your new brand purpose is and exactly what the benefits are to them, to the wider company and to your customers.
+For rebrand success, it’s vital to get all your employees onboard, understanding why you are rebranding, what your new brand purpose is and exactly what the benefits are to them, to the wider company and your customers.

 Winning hearts and minds at every level is key.
 This is best achieved when it’s both bottom-up and top-down.